Strand PHIL.I Definitions of Philanthropy

 - Map of the world

-Tell the students that this music comes from Africa (name the specific country, if possible).
-Show the students where Africa is located on a world map.
-Tell them that Africa is the second largest continent and it contains many countries, cultures and habitats.
-Share some of your knowledge of the distinct places in Africa.
-Define culture as a form of civilization or group of people that share particular beliefs, arts and customs (traditions).
+Show where Africa is located on a world map.
+Tell young people that Africa is the second largest continent and it contains many countries, cultures, and habitats.
+Share some of your knowledge of distinct places in Africa that illustrate uniqueness and diversity.

-Tell the students that Kwanzaa is an African-American holiday.
-Kwanzaa was developed in 1966 by Dr. Maulana Karenga, a professor at California State University, to celebrate the African heritage of many Americans and increase unity and pride within the black community.
+Note to facilitator: Kwanzaa was developed in 1966 by Dr. Maulana Karenga, a professor at California State University, to celebrate the African heritage of many Americans and increase unity and pride within the black community.
 (Kwankaa is not a traditional African celebration) Although Africa is an incredibly diverse continent, the celebration is based on first-harvest celebrations of various African cultures.
 The seven principles of Kwanzaa are based on a compilation of many African traditions and spoken in Swahili, which is a language that is spoken in many countries of Africa.
-(Help students relate this to their own experience by asking if they or anyone they know celebrates Kwanzaa or another holiday related to their family’s cultural heritage.)

 Read aloud the introduction from the book Seven Candles of Kwanzaa by Andrea Davis Pinkney.
-Read some of the other resources to give the students some general information about the celebration (see Bibliographical References).
+Read one or more of the other books listed above to provide general information about the celebration (see Bibliography).
+There are YouTube versions of most of the books.

 - What does Kwanzaa mean? (first fruits of the first harvest)